raspberrypilearning/getting-started-with-wearables/worksheet2.md

 - Adafruit NeoPixel
 - Conductive thread
 - Needle (make sure the eye is small enough to go through the holes on the NeoPixel)
-- Battery pack and batteries
+- battery pack and batteries
 - Scissors
 - Clear nail varnish (optional)
 - Normal sewing thread (optional)